embyrne13/embyrne13/README.md

 ### **_Welcome!_**

 #### I am an ambitious and motivated junior software engineer with communication, leadership, and problem-solving skills developed through my years of teaching and my Fulbright grant.
 I am detail-oriented, creative, and a team player.
-My international experiences and drive to be challenged make me a distinguished candidate.

 ---